scipy/scipy/doc/source/tutorial/signal.rst

                \mu_p(k) = k + \lfloor M/2\rfloor - h p

    for :math:`k \in [0, \ldots, n-1]`. :math:`w_d[m]` is the so-called
-   canonical dual window of :math:`w[m]` and is also made up of :math:`M` samples.
+   dual window of :math:`w[m]` and is also made up of :math:`M` samples.

 Note that an inverse STFT does not necessarily exist for all windows and hop sizes.
 For a given window :math:`w[m]` the hop size :math:`h` must be small enough to ensure that every sample of :math:`x[k]` is touched by a non-zero value of at least one window slice.
 This is sometimes referred as the "non-zero overlap condition" (see :func:`~scipy.signal.check_NOLA`).
 Some more details are